 Hill’s story is a bit different, as he comes back from a new, less severe version of Tommy John surgery, known as “primary and revision surgery.”
 He is due back in June.
 The Twins will maul some bad teams, but how they fill out the rotation until Pineda and Hill are fully back is problematic.

 No. 9 Arizona Diamondbacks (85-77)

-The pitching staff has made one whopper of a free agent signing: Madison Bumgarner, the legendary lefty from division rival San Francisco.
+The pitching staff has added one whopper of a free-agent signing: Madison Bumgarner, the legendary lefty from division rival San Francisco.
 Bumgarner takes the rotation up a significant notch.
 He joins the team’s young duo from a year ago, Zac Gallen and Luke Weaver.
 Merrill Kelly, Mike Leake and Robbie Ray round out a solid rotation.